Have you ever faced a closed door?

 - Perhaps you apply for a new position at work.
 You have all the right credentials and long for a new challenge, but the boss bypasses you and chooses someone else.
 The door to the new opportunity closes.

 - Maybe you feel led to write a book.
 You attend writers conferences to hone your skill.
 You network with editors.
 You even find an agent willing to represent you.
 Your book proposal is submitted to the publishing house you really want to work with but, sadly, it’s rejected.
 The door to working with that publisher closes.

-- How about this scenario?
-Your family has grown and you need a larger house.
+- Your family has grown and you need a larger house.
 You find one that seems perfectly suited for your needs but before you can take action, someone else makes an offer and it’s accepted.
 The door to buying that house closes.

 Closed doors often spell disappointment or frustration.
 I’ve experienced it in regards to my writing pursuits many times.
 I’ve also experienced it in regards to potential speaking opportunities—an event planner contacts me, asks about my topics and availability, and then chooses a different speaker.
 The door to that opportunity closes.
 Ouch.